aerickt/lapwing-for-beginners/src/Chapter-11.md

 > Feel free to come up with your own or even suggest some!

-1. `-BL` already looks a lot like the sounds it represents; you just have to remember that you can skip over unstressed vowels as well.
+1. `-BL` already looks a lot like the sounds it represents; remember to skip over any unstressed vowels as well.

 ### Section practice